 The long held belief by almost all of us that we are a certain size is pointless.
-I can wear anywhere from a small to a large, and a six to a 12 – all depending on the brand.
+I can wear anywhere from a medium to a x-large, and an 8 to a 12 – all depending on the brand.

 You need to take your measurements and have them on hand to compare to the size guide provided on store sites.
 I keep mine in the notes app on my phone.
 You want to have your shoulder, bust, waist, hips and inseam.

-Next, you must refer to each retailers size guide before you add to cart.
+Next, you must refer to each retailer’s size guide before adding anything to your cart.
 Every single one is different.
-The reason is because sizes are not regulated in the retail industry.
-Manufacturers can (and do) create their own size scale, with no rhyme or reason.
+The reason is that sizes are not regulated in the retail industry.
+Manufacturers can (and do) create their own size scale with no rhyme or reason.

-The discrepancy is even larger with brands that target different demographics – for example, I would swim in a size 10 suit from Talbots, but be a perfect fit in Theory.
+The discrepancy is even more drastic with brands that target different demographics – for example, I would swim in a size 10 suit from Talbots, but it would be tight in Theory.